THE BOARD OF DIRECTORS

-Alicia Cash (President) is parent to a former art camper and now camp counselor.
+Alicia Cash (Past President) is parent to a former art camper and now camp counselor.
 A member of the Grace community for many years, Alicia is passionate and caring in her unwavering support of Grace Institute and the community created and shared with children, youth, and artists in Portland.

 Susan Germundson (Presidential Team) is a teacher at Irvington School and has been teaching for over 30 years.
 She is also one of the founding members of Grace Art Camp and has been a member of Grace Memorial since 1992.
 She and her husband, Curt, live on a small farm in Gresham and have two grown children.